CrazyInfin8/Ask/README.md

         console.log(`Hello ${name}!`) // Greets the user by their name });
 ```
-Ask has a few options available available which you can set as an object for the first parameter.
+Prompt-Ask has a few options available available which you can set as an object for the first parameter.
 ```javascript
 const ask = require('prompt-ask');